Unstructured-IO/unstructured/docs/source/apis/aws_marketplace.rst

    - Enter a ``Name tag`` for your VPC.
    - Specify the IPv4 CIDR block (e.g., 10.0.0.0/16).

-     - You may leave the IPv6 CIDR block and Tenancy settings as default.
+     - You may leave the IPv6 CIDR block, Tenancy, and Tags settings as default.
    - Click “Create VPC” button

 .. image:: imgs/AWS/VPC_Step2.png